It’s one of the most frequently asked questions of those searching for raw canvas: should I choose cotton or linen for my artwork?

 Cotton and linen canvas have a number of key differences:

 - Cotton begins as a soft, fluffy fiber that stretches easily.
-Linen, on the other hand, is made from flax plant fibers, making it both more durable and rigid.
+Linen, on the other hand, is made from flax plant fibers that are more durable and rigid.

 - Cotton is mass-produced in Africa, India and across the Americas, while the flax used for linen canvas typically comes from Western Europe (especially Belgium).